tkgregory/internet-essentials/availability/README.md

 `docker stack deploy -c docker-compose.yml hello-swarm`.

-Observe 2 running containers.
+View running containers.

 `docker ps`

+Observe that there are two containers running.

-## Accessing the service
+### Accessing the service

 Point a browser to http://localhost:80 to request a page from container A.
-Open an incognito browser window to the same URL to request a page from container B.
+Then, open an incognito browser window to the same URL to request a page from container B.
 Notice that *server name* is different.

-Traffic is routed like this because Docker Swarm uses a *round robin* algorithm.
+Traffic is routed like this because Docker Swarm uses a *round robin* load balancing algorithm.

-## Recovering from failure
+### Recovering from failure

-Select a container id.
+View running containers.

 `docker ps`

-Kill the container.
+Select a container and kill it.

 `docker kill <container-id>`